 When assessing what is a contract, Consideration is the cause, motive, price, reason, material benefit, right, interest, forgiveness, or whatever it is that is the reason for having an agreement.

 Contracting parties must receive something of legal value in exchange for performance.
 This could be performing bargained-for services in business contracts, giving up a legal right or money.
-These are all legally binding contract terms that lawyers look for in disputes.
+These are all legal binding contract terms that lawyers look for in disputes.

 Colorado contract law attorneys can attest that litigation can be a very expensive way to resolve contract disputes.
 Just addressing defenses to a breach of contract consumes a substantial amount of financial resources in civil litigation.